Shop > Apple trees > Eating apples

 Fertility: Self-sterile Triploid.
 Pollination group C

-A small, sweet apple which is a favourite with children due to its size.
+A small, sweet apple which is a favourite with children due to its Form.
 The colour is a deep red, almost purple.

 Type: Dessert